polterguy/magic.node/README.md

 Magic Node is a simple name/value/children graph object, in addition to a _"Hyperlambda"_ parser, allowing you to create a textual string representations of graph objects easily transformed to its relational graph object syntax, and vice versa.
-This allows you to easily declaratively create execution trees using a format similar to YAML, for then to access every individual node, its value, name and children, from your C#, CLR code or Hyperlambda code.
+This allows you to easily declaratively create execution trees using a format similar to YAML, for then to access every individual node, its value, name and children, from your C#, CLR code, or Hyperlambda.

-It is perfect for creating a highly humanly readable relational configuration format, or smaller DSL engines, especially when combined with [Magic Signals](https://github.com/polterguy/magic.signals) and [Magic Lambda](https://github.com/polterguy/magic.lambda).
+It is perfect for creating a highly humanly readable relational configuration format, or smaller DSL engines, especially when combined with Magic Signals and
+[Magic Lambda](https://github.com/polterguy/magic.lambda).
 Below is a small example of Hyperlambda to give you an idea of how it looks like.